-Medical Assisting is set apart from other medical curriculums in that students learn both administrative and clinical work.
-They receive instruction in everything from scheduling appointments, coding and processing insurance accounts, billing, collections, computer operations; assisting with examinations/treatments, performing routine laboratory procedures, electrocardiography, supervised medication administration; and ethical/legal issues associated with patient care.
+Course work includes instruction in scheduling appointments, coding and processing insurance accounts, billing, collections, computer operations; assisting with examinations/treatments, performing routine laboratory procedures, electrocardiography, supervised medication administration; and ethical/legal issues associated with patient care.

 In addition to classroom hours, students complete a 240-hour clinical practicum to be eligible for graduation.
 This practicum experience is one of the most beneficial components of the Medical Assisting curriculum.